ligonteaching/EEP153_Materials/README.md

 requirements; should these not be satisfied health and even life may be threatened.
-People satisfy these needs by eating various kinds of food, but there may be many different food diets which satisfy people&rsquo;s subsistence requirements.
+People satisfy these needs by eating various kinds of food, but there may be many different food diets which satisfy people's subsistence requirements.
 One criterion for choosing among these diets is *cost*.

 In this topic students use contemporary data on different kinds of